- Start date: September

 This class explores the marketing of cultural and heritage as ‘resources’ in a global context.
 It aims to introduce students to the essential dimensions of culture, heritage and the arts as resources for many types of organisation, both private and public sector, in activities such as tourism, festivals and events, community redevelopment and corporate branding.

 The class brings together theoretical and practical dimensions which need to be understood by cultural, heritage and tourism managers if these resources are to be used responsibly and sustainably.

 Sports Marketing in a Global Context

 This class covers the topic areas that will allow class participants to understand and apply core concepts and frameworks that are relevant in the field of sports marketing and management.
 It takes a global focus.

 This recognises that many key sporting events are increasingly taking place in non-traditional locations, e.g. Dubai, India and China.
 Feedback from alumni and sports organisations suggests that there is a lack of suitably qualified marketing graduates and post-graduates who have the specialised knowledge and skill sets to perform in the sporting environment.
 This class attempts to address this problem.

-A good level of performance across both semesters and a satisfactory Research Proposal are necessary for students to progress to the Dissertation stage of the MSc.
+A good level of performance across both semesters and a satisfactory research proposal are necessary for you to progress to the dissertation stage of the MSc.

 Dissertations typically involve desk research and literature reviews, then case studies of individual companies or small scale primary research.
 This provides scope for originality of thought, research fieldwork and analysis and presentation of results.